Search on the Website:

 Also, make sure that the PSU is capable of giving the power needed.

-At no point in the game it is needed to overclock the RAM, but, you can get few benchmark points for the PC if you choose to do so.
+At no point in the game it is needed to overclock the RAM, but, you can get few points in benchmark score for the PC if you choose to do so.

 Before explaining how to overclock RAM, we need to first explain how to choose RAM sticks: